euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 - Pay only for hardware resources used during the life of the cluster you create.
 Based on the hour but billed by the minute.
 - Money can be saved using preemptible Compute Engine instances for batch processing.
 	- Jobs need to be able to be restarted cleanly
+- Spark/Spark SQL or MLib can be used for data mining or machine learning
 ### Pub/Sub
 ### Dataflow
+For realtime data or unpredictable sized array.
+It's a unified programming model and a managed service that lets the user develop and execute a big range of data processing patterns (ETL and continuous computation).

 ### BigQuery

 ## IA